Audio API Developer Guide

 For the best performance, we recommend keeping this value at 10.

-If more results are available, the API will return a next_page_token in the response headers.
+If more results are available, the response body will include a next_page_token field.

 To fetch the next page of results, repeat the request with the page_token query parameter set to the value of next_page_token.